JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkEntityResolver.md

 val snomedData = snomedTrainingModel.transform(data).cache()

-// Then the Resolver can be trained with val snomedExtractor = new medical.ChunkEntityResolverApproach()
+// Then the Resolver can be trained with val snomedExtractor = new ChunkEntityResolverApproach()
     .setInputCols(Array("token", "chunk_embeddings"))
     .setOutputCol("recognized")
     .setNeighbours(1000)